mocklis/mocklis.docs/source/introduction/index.rst

 ============

-Mocklis is a mocking library for .net (currently C# only) that
+Mocklis is a mocking library for .net (currently C#) that

 * creates fake implementations of interfaces
 * that can be given specific behaviour
 * in an intellisense-friendly way
-* to be handed as dependencies for components we want to test
+* to be used as dependencies in components we want to test
-* and verify that they are correctly interacted with
+* letting us verify that they are correctly interacted with
 * without any use of reflection.